Raise a Puppy and Change a Life

 - Fill out a Puppy Raiser application

-- Home visit, conducted by IHDI staff, with ALL people and pets living in the home.
+- Have a home visit, conducted by IHDI staff, with people and pets living in the home

 Expecations of a Puppy Raiser